Constructions of MDS symbol-pair codes with minimum distance seven or eight

-\begin{quote} { {\bf Abstract:} \ \ Symbol-pair codes are introduced to guard against pair-errors in symbol-pair read channels.
-One main task in symbol-pair coding theory is to design codes with large minimum symbol-pair distance.
-Maximum distance separable (\,MDS\,) symbol-pair codes are optimal in the sense that such codes attain the Singleton bound.
-In this paper, three new classes of MDS symbol-pair codes with minimum symbol-pair distance seven or eight are proposed by virtue of repeated-root cyclic codes.
-The main results are obtained by determining the solutions of certain equations over finite fields.}
+\begin{quote} { {\bf Abstract:} \ \ Symbol-pair codes are proposed to guard against pair-errors in symbol-pair read channels.
+The minimum symbol-pair distance plays a vital role in determining the error-correcting capability and the constructions of symbol-pair codes with largest possible minimum symbol-pair distance is of great importance.
+Maximum distance separable (\,MDS\,) symbol-pair codes are optimal in the sense that such codes can acheive the Singleton bound.
+In this paper, for length $5p$, two new classes of MDS symbol-pair codes with minimum symbol-pair distance seven or eight are constructed by utilizing repeated-root cyclic codes over $\mathbb{F}_{p}$, where $p$ is a prime.
+In addition, we derive a class of MDS symbol-pair codes with minimum symbol-pair distance seven and length $4p$. }